-Emails have been around since the 70s but are still a staple of working online.
+Emails have existed since the 70s but are still a staple of online work.
 People have been using emails to scam people since they became commercially available in the 90s.
 With scams continuing into the modern-day, do you know how to identify scam emails?
 Below are the signs you need to look out for to protect yourself.

 Incorrectly Spelled Sender Address